awi-esc/ModelWeights.jl/docs/src/Manual/loading-data.md

 - `MIP_MODEL_TABLEID_EXPERIMENT_VARIANT_VARIABLE` (:esmvaltool_cmip5)
 - `MIP_MODEL_TABLEID_EXPERIMENT_VARIANT_VARIABLE_GRID` (:esmvaltool_cmip6)

-It is also possible to use the format ``:esmvaltool`` which will specify for every file whether it corresponds to CMIP5 or CMIP6.
+It is also possible to use the format `:esmvaltool` so that for every file it is automatically derived based on the fileformat whether it corresponds to CMIP5 or CMIP6.

 Further, it is possible to specify your own filename format.
 TODO